CLUB ZONE ONE

 Arts Award connects young people with the arts world – as the audience or visitor, behind the scenes, learning from creative professionals, or researching the work of artists and arts organisations.
 At higher levels, participants review and share their experiences, gaining critical-thinking and organisational skills.

-DATE: Every Monday
+DATE: Every Saturday (September-October 2025)

-TIME: 17:00-19:00
+TIME: 13:00-15:00

 VENUE: Island Point Community Centre, 51 Sark Mews, Isle of Dogs, London, E14 3PW